Advanced-Vision-and-Learning-Lab/Neighbour_Feature_Pooling/README.md

 ---

 ## Overview
-Neighbour Feature Pooling (NFP) is a novel pooling mechanism that captures local neighborhood similarity for improved **texture-aware classification** in remote sensing and agricultural image datasets.
+Neighborhood Feature Pooling (NFP) is a novel pooling mechanism that captures local neighborhood similarity for improved **texture-aware classification** in remote sensing and agricultural image datasets.
 This repository provides the PyTorch Lightning implementation for training and evaluating **ResNet18, MobileNetV3, and ViT-Tiny backbones** with GAP, NFP, fractal, lacunarity, RADAM, and DeepTEN pooling modules.

 <p align="center">